What to Expect from Sorority Initiation Rituals

 New members sometimes get nervous about what actually happens during initiation because they don't know what to expect - and TV shows and movie don't always depict the reality of what happens on college campuses.

-However, the mystery of an initiation is meant to honor the unique bond that ties each sorority together, not to leave people in the dark.
+However, the mystery of a sorority initiation is meant to honor the unique bond that ties each sorority together, not to leave people in the dark.
 It's a tricky balance.
-To clear the air, we're defining the initiation process as best as possible - without giving any secrets away!
+To clear the air, we're defining the sorority girls' initiation process as best as possible - without giving any secrets away!
 Here's everything you need to know about going from the sorority pledge process to becoming an active member.

 Initiation is what sets each sorority and fraternity apart from one another; it's what makes each organization unique.
 This is meant to make the values of a certain sorority hit home and to celebrate the vision that the original founders had for it.
-Some last for a few hours and others last for a few days.
+Some initiations last for a few hours, and others last for a few days.
 All of them have their own specific dress code and behavioral rules, like no alcohol consumption for a few days or not wearing any makeup to initiation.

-While each sorority's values and ritual procedures are different, all of them have some version of this.
-Other commonalities include the secret sayings, the handshakes, the singing of songs, and the pinning process.
-Again, these are all meant to set one sorority apart from one another, but funny enough, all of them have their own version of the same things!
+While each sorority's values and ritual procedures are different, all of them have some version of initiation.
+Other commonalities include the secret sayings, the handshakes, the singing of songs and the pinning process.
+Again, these are all meant to set one sorority apart from another, but funny enough, all of them have their own version of the same things!
 You can talk about your own sorority's meaning behind the letters or values with your sisters, but not with women of another organization.

 Why all the secrecy?
 Mostly out of respect, but also as a way to keep the differentiation among sororities in place.
 If everyone knew each others' initiation process and sorority secrets, there would be nothing that made you feel unique!
 Here are a few things you should never discuss with other sororities or uninitiated members:

 - the meaning of your values